-When considering if you lead or guide change, consider the following: Did you keep your New Year’s resolution?
+When considering if you lead or guide change, consider the following: Do you keep your commitments to yourself?
 Don’t feel bad, not many of us do, probably because people are naturally resistant to change.
 If it’s that difficult to realize a change in yourself, imagine how much more difficult it is to elicit change in others!
 Leading change is hard!

 - Create a sense of urgency

 - Communicate the vision

 - Empowering others to act on the vision

 - Plan for and achieve short-term wins

 - Consolidate improvements to lead to greater change

 - Institutionalize the change